alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Yes, the positions are open to applicants outside the UK.
-However, we require an in-person interview for our Fall 2026 recruitment campaign, and applicants must be able to attend this interview in London (likely in early- to mid-November 2026) at their own expense to be considered.
+However, we require an in-person interview for our Fall 2026 recruitment campaign, and applicants must be able to attend this interview in London (likely in early- to mid-November 2026) to be considered.
 If you are able to attend this interview and are successful but do not currently have the Right to Work in the UK, the Turing is able to sponsor a Skilled Worker visa application (see [below](#does-the-turing-cover-relocation-and-visa-costs) for details).
 If you have general questions about the process, feel free to reach out to the [REG recruitment team][recruitment]; however, once your application has started, you should direct any questions about your specific situation to the Resourcing Officer who is handling your application.